-A little about us: Put A Price On It is a national campaign led by Our Climate and The YEARS Project, which mobilizes young people to advocate for strong and equitable carbon pricing policies at the state and national level.
-By putting a price on carbon, we will hold polluters accountable and transition our economy to a clean energy future in collaboration with the NY Renews coalition.
-Fellows will train and organize other students, rallying public support for carbon pricing policy, and engage directly with elected officials in New York State.
-Applications are currently being accepted for our Spring 2019 fellowship positions.
+Our Climate is a national non-profit that mobilizes young people to advocate for science-based and equitable climate policies at the state and national level.
+In New York, we are working to hold polluters accountable and transition our economy to a clean energy future in collaboration with the NY Renews coalition.
+Fellows will train and organize other students, rally public support for climate action and polluter accountability policy, and engage directly with elected officials.
+Applications are currently being accepted for the 2020 New York spring semester fellowship.

-- Writing and submitting media materials, including letters to the editor, op-eds, and press releases;
+- Writing and submitting 3 media materials, including letters to the editor, op-eds, and blog posts.

-Additionally, fellows will be encouraged to actively participate in team decisions around strategy, effective messaging, and targeted outreach with a strong focus on the campus community.
+Additionally, Fellows will be encouraged to actively participate in team decisions around strategy, effective messaging, and targeted outreach with a strong focus on the campus community.